awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

    1. Update the JSON by providing values for the *destination\-bucket* and *IAM\-role\-ARN*\.
 Save the changes\.

    1. Run the following command to add the replication configuration to your source bucket\.
-Be sure to provide *source\-bucket* name\.
+Be sure to provide the *source* bucket name\.

       ```
       $ aws s3api put-bucket-replication \